catamphetamine/deviantart_photo_stream/README.md

 Then you open the index.html in your web browser and go to fullscreen mode.

+You can click on an image to skip it.

+The image list is purged and updated every 12 hours.

 You might want to check the browser console for errors and debugging info.

 The script is absolutely raw and isn't tested well for now, so errors are likely to happen.